Gluten-Free Coconut Cake with Coconut Flour

 - Granulated sweetener of choice – use Erythritol or any other keto sugar-free crystal sweetener you like for a keto cake.

 - Coconut extract for enhancing the coconut flavor of the cake.

 First, in the bowl of a stand mixer, beat eggs and granulated sweetener until fluffy and lighter in color.
 It takes about 1 minute at high speed.

-Next, add coconut cream, melted coconut, melted butter, vanilla extract, and coconut extract.
+Next, add coconut cream, vanilla extract, and coconut extract.
 Beat on low speed until just combined.

 Finally, add the coconut flour, baking powder, and shredded coconut and beat on low speed again until the batter is well combined.